-Create lookalike audiences across the platform to expand your reach beyond the finite size of an audience you target..
-These audiences share affinities and other characteristics to whatever audience you choose.
+Create lookalike audiences across the platform to expand your reach beyond the finite size of the audience you target.
+These audiences share affinities and other characteristics with whatever audience you choose.

-Our mission is to empower businesses with data they can trust, insights they can use, and impact they can measure.
-As the channels by which advertisers can reach their customers evolve, so does the Skai platform, giving you the flexibility and expertise of an individual channel point solution while providing the platform you need to effectively manage media across regions, retailers and channels.
+Our mission is to empower businesses with data they can trust, insights they can use, and the impact they can measure.
+As the channels by which advertisers can reach their customers evolve, so does the Skai platform, giving you the flexibility and expertise of an individual channel point solution while providing the platform you need to manage media across regions, retailers and channels effectively.

-With the addition of Amazon DSP, you can now programmatically reach your target audiences and enable activation across your customer’s journey, from one platform solution.
-Skai has created valuable functionality on top of the Amazon native solution such as automation, bulk editing, experiments, and custom reporting options to help customers work more efficiently and effectively.
+With the addition of Amazon DSP to your Amazon Ads strategy, you can now programmatically reach your target audiences and enable activation across your customer’s journey from one platform solution.
+Skai has created valuable DSP functionality on top of the Amazon native solution such as automation, bulk editing, experiments, and custom reporting options to help customers work more efficiently and effectively.

 For more information, check out Skai’s Amazon Ads capabilities.